| Focus 1/1 | Symbiosis and evolution: at the origin of the eukaryotic cell

 Elysia chlorotica, the slug that behave like a leaf

-The sea slug called Elysia chlorotica is a small 5 cm-long marine gastropod.
+The sea slug Elysia chlorotica is a small marine gastropod, 5 cm long.
 It lives in shallow waters along the east coast of North America.
-This strange slug looks like a leaf.
+This strange sea slug looks like a leaf.
 It’s green!
-When the sun shines, it spreads out, as if to enjoy the sun.
-How is that possible?
+When the sun shines, it spreads out, as if to make the most of the sunshine.
+How is this possible?
 Elysia chlorotica feeds on filamentous algae such as Vaucheria littorea.
-During digestion, the photosynthetic cells from the algae are only partially destroyed: their chloroplasts remain intact and allow Elysia to use the products of photosynthesis to feed itself.
-This is an example of chloroplastic symbiosis or kleptoplasty [1], in other words, chloroplast robbery.
-These chloroplasts contain chlorophyll, a pigment that captures light during photosynthesis and gives the sea slug its green colour.
-They are present in the cells of his highly branched digestive tract.
-That’s why Elysia chlorotica looks like a green leaf, presenting leaf vein-like structures.
-This property seems to be specific of this family, since several related species have the same behaviour.
+During digestion, the algae’s photosynthetic cells are only partially destroyed: their chloroplasts remain intact and enable Elysia to use the products of photosynthesis for nourishment.
+This is an example of chloroplast symbiosis or kleptoplasty [1], in other words, ‘chloroplast theft’.
+These chloroplasts contain chlorophyll, a pigment that captures light during photosynthesis, which gives the sea slug its green colour.
+They are present in the cells of its highly branched digestive system.
+This is why Elysia chlorotica resembles a green leaf.
+This characteristic appears to be specific to this family, as several closely related species exhibit the same behaviour.
+However, many protists behave in the same way.

-In general, many marine organisms retain chlorophyll cells absorbed from their prey: green, red or brown algae.
-They then integrate them into their digestive system and use them at their own service.
-This is generally for a limited period of time, but predation allows the stock to be renewed.
-The most stable relationship is observed in symbiosis involving photosynthetic organisms.
-This is the case with corals, which are organized colonies of polyps (see Corals: Ocean engineers are under threat).
-Their tissues contain symbiotic zooxanthellae, which are photosynthetic microalgae belonging to the genus Symbiodinium.
+In general, many marine organisms retain chlorophyll-containing cells absorbed from their prey: green, red or brown algae.
+They then incorporate these into their digestive system and use them for their own benefit.
+Their lifespan is generally limited, but predation allows the supply to be replenished.
+The most stable relationship is observed in symbiosis involving photosynthetic organisms (See Corals: Ocean engineers are under threat).
+This is the case with corals, which are organised colonies of individuals known as polyps.
+Their tissues contain numerous zooxanthellae, photosynthetic microalgae belonging to the genus Symbiodinium.

 To go further: Elysia chlorotica in action